mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 Once you're connected, there are several things you need to do to set up the VM for the workshop:

 1. Navigate to this repository and download it as a zip file.
 Extract all the files and move the folder for this lab to your Desktop.
-You'll also want to extract all the files from the `sample_images` folder.
+You'll also want to extract all the files from the `sample_images.zip` file.
 2. Open `ImageProcessing.sln` which is under resources>code>ImageProcessing.
 It may take a while for Visual Studio to open for the first time, and you will have to log in.
 3. Once you've signed in and opened the solution, you may receive a `For developers settings` pop-up (if you don't, type in the Cortana search bar "For developers settings").
 Change the settings to "Developer Mode".
 4. Right-click on the solution and select "Build Solution".
 You should be able to ignore any errors for now.